-We have a small group of people who do gather on Sunday evening for Anglican worship.
-We have a “high” theology of worship and the Church with a missionary practicality.
+We have a small group of people who gather on Sundays for Anglican worship.
+We also have a weekly school chapel service and a weekly healing service.
+Our mission has a “high” theology of worship and the Church with a missionary practicality.

 This is a missionary position.
 An applicant should be very aware of that.
 Outside of the team, there is not an Anglican community anywhere nearby.
 As a missionary, you are joining a mission culture more so than simply filling a job role.
 A missionary priest must be flexible, adaptable, and a self-starter.

 We are on the Mexican border.
 Someone with affection, experience, and/or desire for Hispanic ministry would be ideal.
 That said, we work with people from all over the world down here.
-It is a very international place.
+It is a very international job.

 Time and Compensation